Home / About / Center Grants /

 - Research and Evaluation

 The UW UCEDD is authorized under the DD Act and is part of a network of 68 UCEDDs across the United States and territories.
 It is one of the three partners in the DD Network and works closely with the Washington State Developmental Disability Council and the Washington State Protection and Advocacy System—Disability Rights Washington.
-It connects with self-advocacy organizations in Washington State, including Allies in Advocacy, Self Advocates in Leadership (SAIL), and People First of Washington as well as other advocacy organizations like the ARC of Washington.
+It connects with self-advocacy organizations in Washington State, including Allies in Advocacy, Self Advocates in Leadership (SAIL), and People First of Washington as well as other advocacy organizations like the Arc of Washington.

 UCEDD Director